jsiek/deduce/LinkedLists.md

    If all the tests pass, proceed to step 3, otherwise return to step 1.
 3. **Prove** that the function is correct with respect to its specification.

-We recognize that once step 3 is complete, step 2 is obsolete.
-The proof of correctness supersedes the tests.
-However there are two good reasons to perform testing even when you are planning to do a proof of correctness.
-First, testing is faster than proof with respect to revealing bugs in your code and will therefore save time for the proof.
-Second, creating the tests will help you formulate the statement of the correctness theorem.
+We recognize that once step 3 is complete, step 2 is obsolete because a proof of correctness supersedes any amount of testing.
+However there is a good reason to perform testing even when you are planning to do a proof of correctness.
+More often than not, your code will have one or more bugs.
+Testing is a fast way to detect most of the bugs.
+When you detect a bug, you'll need to revise the code and then re-run the tests.
+On the other hand, proving correctness is a much slower way to detect bugs.
+You will spend a relatively long time to get part-way through a proof and realize that there is no way to finish.
+You'll then need to revise the code.
+But because of the changes in the code, much of the proof will need to change.
+So you'll spend a significant amount of time refactoring the parts of the proof that you've already completed before continuing on to the new parts.
+Therefore, to reduce the number of relatively-costly proof attempts, it is a good idea to first spend a relatively short amount of time to test and fix the code.

 ## Example: Intervals